spatialos/gdk-for-unity/docs/modules/deployment-launcher/upload-assemblies.md

 ### The upload process

-When you press the upload assembly button, the Deployment Launcher starts a `spatial cloud upload` process under the hood.
+When you press the **Upload Assembly** button, the Deployment Launcher starts a `spatial cloud upload` process under the hood.
 You should see a notification similar to the following at the bottom of the deployment launcher window:

 ```text
 Uploading assembly "<assembly_name>".